MakarTch/makar-centene-hackathon-backend/README.md

 Hi!

-I was tasked with developing a microservice for teacking the status of enrollees in a health care program.
+I was tasked with developing a microservice for tracking the status of enrollees in a health care program.

 All enrollees must have an ID, name and activation status and I must be able to perform CRUD operations on all my enrollees.